ishant0438/Guess-the-number-comp-/README.md

-# Guess-the-number-comp-
+# Guess-the-number-user-
-Made a Guess the number game from the computer in Python
+Made a Guess the number game from the user in Python